davea42/tsearch-code/README.md

 value even if there are  records left.
 Not being a tree at all, it would cost runtime to provide a non-null return in some cases even when there are records left from tdelete().
-The return value from tdelete() is problematic in all versions, since it purports to return the parent of the deleted node, but what if the deleted node was the root?

-Note the trivial set of #defines in tsearch_tester.c that result in a standard-based naming of the functions so the libc version can be tested.

 The return value from tdelete() is particularly problematic because it purports to return a pointer to another record than the one deleted, yet no such record necessarily exists, but if something is deleted a non-null pointer is returned.

+Note the trivial and optional set of #defines in tsearch_tester.c that result in a standard-based naming of the functions so the libc version can be tested.

 The hash version requires use of the function dwarf_initialize_search_hash() to provide a hashing